bcomnes/goref/README.md

 ## Variables

-Generally try to create varibles by inferring their type using the `:=` operator:
+Generally try to create variables by inferring their type using the `:=` operator:

 ```go
 x := "This results in x being a string"